Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Conclusion

 \end{itemize}

 \acknowledgments The research fellowship of SC is supported by the J. C. Bose National Fellowship of Sudhakar Panda.
-SC also would line to thank School of Physical Sciences, National Institute for Science Education and Research (NISER), Bhubaneswar for providing the work friendly environment.
+SC also would line to thank School of Physical Sciences, NISER, Bhubaneswar for providing the work friendly environment.
 SC also thank all the members of our newly formed virtual international non-profit consortium Quantum Structures of the Space-Time \& Matter (QASTM) for elaborative discussions.
 Last but not the least, we would like to acknowledge our debt to the people belonging to the various part of the world for their generous and steady support for research in natural sciences.

 \phantomsection